sampsyo/cs6120/content/blog/2019-10-23-divergence-optimizations/index.md

 ## The SPMD Programming Model

 SPMD is a highly productive parallel programming model with massive market share (ex.
 CUDA, OpenCL, OpenGL).
-A programmer describes parallelization at a coarse-grain level (i.e. over the entire program).
+A programmer describes parallelization at a coarse-grain level (i.e. at the level of an entire program).
 This contrasts a standard C+SIMD programming model which requires a fine-grained specification of when parallelization is desired (i.e. at the single-instruction level).
 One can think of SPMD model as a higher-level of abstraction of the SIMD model: in certain processors, SPMD will be compiled down to the SIMD model.

 While the coarse-grain specification of parallelization provides productivity, it also aggressively generates vector instructions.
 An obvious SPMD compilation procedure would generate a vector instruction for every instruction in the SPMD program.
 However, not every instruction needs to be parallelized.
 There are frequently values unknown at runtime, but constant across each parallel work-item.
 For example, memory indices and loop indices might be constant across lanes even though the instructions using them will not be redundant.
 In these cases, scalar instructions are optimal.
 A scalar instruction performs one operation for each parallel lane and can later broadcast the single value to future vector instructions.